artefactual/atom-docs/user-manual/import-export/csv-import.rst

 For larger CSV imports (e.g. those with 1,000 or more rows), we recommend using the Command-line interface to import your descriptions.

-Example use (with the RAD CSV template):
+Example use (with the RAD CSV template) - run from AtoM's root directory:

 .. code-block:: bash